iOSGonzo/FBLAPrep/README.md

 FBLA101
 ===================

-FBLA101 is an iOS app for FBLA Mobile Application Development, will be displayed for judges at the FBLA SBLC.
+FBLA101 is an iOS app for FBLA Mobile Application Development, will be displayed for judges at FBLA SBLC.

 Introduction
 -------------
-FBLA 101 is a mobile app made to help users get educated about FBLA.
+FBLA101 is a mobile app made to help users get educated about FBLA.
 The app is designed to test a member’s knowledge of FBLA, while giving the member resources to study for those tests.

 Features
 -------------